 Mealtimes are usually one of the highlights of your dog’s daily routine.

-These should never be the primary source of food for your pet as they can be high in fat and creates an unbalanced diet.
+These should never be the primary source of food for your pet.
 If you do feed the occasional great or titbit make sure you reduce the food intake to compensate and to prevent them from becoming overweight.
-Treats are great for training; the key is not to overdo it.

 Well-meaning owners will often supplement a complete diet with tinned food, table scraps or small pieces of fresh meat in order to make the meal appear more interesting.
 Dogs quickly begin to establish that they can eat the new food and leave the complete food.
 Owners then draw the conclusion that the dog does not like the kibble and will change to another brand or flavour.
 The dog may happily eat this new food for several days or weeks and then stop eating this new food too.
-The owner will then start again with adding other little bits and pieces in an attempt to tempt the ‘poor wee dog’ to eat!
-Quite soon, an owner will have tried numerous brands of dog food and the dog will be dictating what is fed and when.
+The owner will then start again with adding other little bits and pieces in an attempt to tempt the dog to eat!
+Quite soon, an owner will have tried numerous brands of dog food!

 1) Choose a premium quality complete pet food that you know will be palatable and digestible.
 Ensure that the diet is suitable for the age and activity level of your dog and that the kibble size is appropriate.
 The Trophy Premium Range is ideal for the finicky eater because it is concentrated and therefore a smaller volume can be fed whilst still providing sufficient nutrients.

 2) Draw up a feeding schedule that all members of the family must stick to.
 It is often helpful to establish several smaller meal times throughout the day rather than one or two bigger meals.
 The reason for this is; firstly, an inappetant dog is more likely to eat up most or all of a small meal than he is a large one.
 Also, you will need to train yourself to pick up any uneaten food within 15 minutes of it being given to the dog.
-Knowing that the next meal is not too far away makes this easier for you, as you will naturally be worried that the dog will become hungry in a few hours if the food has not been eaten.
+Knowing that the next meal is not too far away makes this easier for you.

 3) Dogs do not need variety in their diet providing they are fed a complete and balanced food.
-In fact, supplementing complete foods such as the Trophy ones can upset the careful balance of the food.
+In fact, supplementing complete, nutritional foods such as the Trophy pet food ones can upset the careful balance of the food.
 It is hard, but a few days spent being strict (with yourself more than the dog!) will pay off.
 Ignore the sad eyes!

 4) Do not give additional treats whilst you are establishing the feeding routine.